A Disguise Trope

 - Two examples in the stinger of The Wolverine.
 The metal stuff flying to the air announces, for those who realize things quickly, that Magneto is back and with his power restored.
 The people frozen in their tracks, a stunt from X-Men 2, announce that Xavier is alive again.

 - In Harry Potter and the Deathly Hallows book, Harry is revealed when he uses the Disarming Charm — his signature move — against Stan Shunpike, an innocent victim being mind-controlled into aiding the Death Eaters.
 (Which is, of course, why he used the Disarming Charm rather than something more deadly.)
-This element is ignored in the movie.

 - In the Inheritance Cycle, Eragon recognizes a Rider he's fighting as Murtagh when he flourishes his sword in a certain way.